navneettomar11/technical-guides/statistics/measure-of-variablity.md

 ## What is 'biased' and 'unbiased' mean ?
 The basic idea of statisitics is to make statements about a set of things using a subset (a sample) of those things.

 A sample is "biased" if some members of the population are more likely to be included than others.
-A simple is "unbiased" if all memebers of the population are equally likely to be included.
+A sample is "unbiased" if all memebers of the population are equally likely to be included.

 Here are two examples.
 - Suppose I want to find out how big a typical fish is in a lake.
 One way of getting a sample of the fish would be to use a net.
 But then I will never catch any of the fish that are smaller than the holes in the net, so I'll think all the fish in the lake are big.
 This sample is biased because the big fish are more likely to be included in my sample; to get an unbiased sample I need to sample the fish in a different way.